ArcPay/ArcPay/circuits/circuits/distribute/README.md

 Since the `start_coin[i] < end_coin[i]` for every valid claim (if the protocol operated correctly while running!!), and `end_coin[i] < start_coin[i+1]` from our ordering check, we know that our claims are strictly ordered.
 This means that every claim is different.
 Since we have proved that the `final_tree` contains at least `resolve_count` distinct elements that also exist in the `resolved_tree`, we know that `final` is a superset of `resolved`.
 To prove that the sets are strictly equal, we have to prove that all other elements are zero.

 We prove that the remaining elements are zero by showing that the `resolved_count`th element is 0, and that the `resolved_count/2`th element is `h(0, 0)` etc up the tree.
 This doesn't necessarily fit nicely into an iteration of the disjointness circuit, but could be done in its own proof or even onchain.

+### Withdrawals

+TODO: convert into a keccak merkle tree of unassailable depth (i.e., coin_bits depth, since that's the maximum number of possible final claims).
+Note that'd probably cost 40k gas on L1, which, in addition 21k for sending Eth would massively dominate the marginal cost of claims.

 ## Properties